neos/neos-development-collection/TYPO3.Neos/Documentation/References/CommandReference.rst

 ``--username``
   The username of the user
 ``--role``
-  Role to be removed from the user, for example "TYPO3.Neos:Administrator" or just "Administrator
+  Role to be removed from the user, for example "Neos.Neos:Administrator" or just "Administrator